GLOBAL SELLING BLOG

 Incoterms are trade terms published by the ICC that define the responsibilities of sellers and buyers.

-Navigating international trade without clear guidelines can feel like sailing without a compass—risky and unpredictable.
-That’s where Incoterms, the globally recognized trade rules, come in. or Indian exporters, understanding these terms is essential to avoid disputes, manage costs, and ensure compliance with each step of the shipping process.
-They influence how contracts are structured, how risks are shared, and how the customs procedure is carried out.
+For Indian exporters, understanding these terms is essential to avoid disputes, manage costs, and ensure compliance with each step of the shipping process.
 This blog introduces Incoterms, explains their role in international trade, and highlights how these terms can impact costs, contracts, and customs procedures.

 What are Incoterms?

 Incoterms (short for International Commercial Terms) are a series of globally recognized trade rules established by the International Chamber of Commerce (ICC).
 They define the responsibilities of sellers and buyers in international trade transactions.
 Incoterms were first introduced in 1936 and are updated periodically to reflect changes in global trade practices.
-In 2010, Incoterms were categorized into two groups based on modes of transport:

 a) those applicable to any mode of transport, and